Once Upon A Time, All The Time

 Because deep down, they knew.

-They remembered the feeling.
+They remembered that feeling.

 The freedom of youth.